cheesyminecart/cheesyminecart.github.io/projects.markdown

 ## Academic Competitions

-I participated in academic competitions for both fun and the glory of victory.
+During high school, I participated in academic competitions for both fun and the glory of victory.
 Attached below is a list of awards I received (in order of "impressiveness"):

 - IAAC '23 Hong Kong National Award, Gold Award (Top 2% of all participants)
 - British Astronomy and Astrophysics Olympiad Round 2 Bronze